And how it all developed...

 The club reserves the right without reason to accept, or not, edit and/or publish any article or document.”

 I declined to provide information from this site on the basis that to do so would cause the REC officers much additional work in 'authenticating' and 'validating', particularly as they give their time on a voluntary basis.
 This policy clearly does not encompass the 'living' document ideal where updates could be frequent and thus generate more 'authenticating' and 'validating'.
-It also demonstrates a complete lack of strategy concerning current data and 'archive' data.
+It also demonstrates a complete lack of strategy concerning current data and 'archive' data. (why would 'live' documents be put in an archive?).
 This brief interchange, proved to me that my decision to leave the REC and provide technical information independently was still justified and that attitudes within the REC have not changed with personal feelings and agendas being put before REC members' interests .
 I subsequently barred serving REC Committee members from my web site.
 REC members will know that there is no link to this site from the REC web site which illustrates this point admirably.
 I remain open to all approaches on information sharing from the REC should personalities/attitudes change in the future.

 In addition to the technical information, I have over the years, accumulated some secondhand spares which I make available to those in need and in recent years, out of necessity, have produced very small batches of new spares to help my personal Rudge restorations and those of others.
 These new and secondhand spares are made available on an 'at cost' basis in the interests of supporting Rudge restorations or keeping Rudges on the road.